alloba/book-of-hours-notes/people/Mr Zachary Wakefield.md

 ## Description
 Mr Zachary Wakefield

 Marksman, detective, renegade.
-He has always been a quiet man, but since he left the Suppression Bureau, he has grown even quieter, and terribly still - except for his fingers and for his eyes, always in restless motion.
+He has always been a quiet man, but since he left the [[Suppression Bureau]], he has grown even quieter, and terribly still - except for his fingers and for his eyes, always in restless motion.
 ## Sources